How to Use a Slow Cooker (or Crock-pot) to Have Dinner Ready During Busy Times

 Whatever recipe you use, you may need to find time to prepare it in the morning or by lunch time, depending on your work schedule and if you are using the high/low setting.
 High heat usually takes 3 to 4 hours for cooking, whereas low heat takes 6 to 8 hours.
 The more often you take off the lid, the longer the time you need to cook as the temperature reduces when you have the lid off.

 The main difference between a slow cooker and a Crock-Pot is that a slow cooker typically has the heating element in the base.
 The Crock-Pot has the heating element in the base and surrounding the unit.
 If you want to know more about how the two work, read “Crockpot vs. Slow Cooker – Are these the same thing?” .

-Slow cooking gets rid of the “What’s for Dinner” mantra
+Slow cooking gets rid of the “What Should I Make For Dinner” mantra

 One of the hardest parts of getting dinner on the table is the “6 o’clock scramble”, which is what happens when you wait until 6 o’clock to decide what to have for dinner.
 (Not the best plan, but we have all been there – right?)